 Pre-Writing Considerations

-Many people after a phone interview are passively awaiting feedback, and this passivity can indicate that one is not as interested as others candidates.
-The information that follows is an article about why it is essential to send a thank-you email, when is the right time to send a thank-you email and what to write in a thank-you email.
+Many people after a phone interview are passively awaiting feedback, and this passivity can indicate that one is not as interested as other candidates.
+The information that follows is an article about why it is essential to send a thank-you email, when is the right time to send the email, and what to write in it.

 A thank-you email after a phone interview is an excellent opportunity to show your interest in a job position.
 It also shows that one can communicate professionally.
-From the moment the recruiter receives a thank-you email, one’s application can be seen with a new perspective, as one has taken a step beyond the rest of the candidates.
-In addition to thanking the interviewer, one can take the opportunity to reinforce some points that make one the ideal candidate for the position.
+From the moment the recruiter receives the email, oneโs application can be seen from a new perspective, as one has taken a step beyond the rest of the candidates.
+In addition to thanking the interviewer, one can take the opportunity to reinforce some points that make them the ideal candidate for the position.

-One should send the thank-you email when one’s meeting with the recruiter is still fresh in their mind to make an easier connection between the email sender and the person they interviewed over the phone.
-Do not wait more than 24 hours to show the gratitude for the opportunity.
+One should send the email when oneโs meeting with the recruiter is still fresh in their mind to make an easier connection between the email sender and the person they interviewed over the phone.
+Do not wait more than 24 hours to show gratitude for the opportunity.

 Thank-you email vs Thank-you note